saifullah3396/datadings/doc/source/integrations.rst

 Datasets accept a callable ``rng`` parameter with signature ``rng(sample: dict) -> dict``.
-``sample`` is the sample that is going to be transformed and the returned dictionary must contain all parameters required by the transform functions (including keyword parameters).
+``sample`` is the sample that is going to be transformed and the returned dictionary must contain all positional parameters required by the transform functions.
-The :py:class:`~datadings.torch.Compose` detects with parameters are required by name.
+The :py:class:`~datadings.torch.Compose` object reads the function signatures of your transforms to determine which parameters are required.

 .. note::
-    Parameters produced by callable ``rng`` must contain **all** parameters, including keywords with defaults.
+    You can use :py:func:`functools.partial` (or similar)
-    Use :py:func:`functools.partial` to fix these and any other parameters to desired values.
+    to set constant values for parameters and change defaults for keyword arguments instead of including them in your ``rng`` dictionary.

 .. warning::
     Transform functions will receive the same value if they